GoodOldTos/aranym/README.md

 ## Some remarks
 ### Container exit
+**This remark is no longer valid as container restart has been fixed**

 Upon container exit (NOT X11 VNC session exit), typically by initiating a shutdown from Mint, you should delete the container as well or next start will lead to errors on X11 stack.
 Typically, you have to run the following on Docker host, from docker-compose file folder:

 ```